Historic Detroit

 After several outbreaks swept through the city in the early 1900s, the push was on to build a more permanent, more suitable facility.
 The first two buildings of the complex opened in 1911, and was designed by George D. Mason, a renowned Detroit architect.

-The hospital was to be named after Guy Kiefer, a city health official who had fought to get a permanent infectious-disease hospital.
+The hospital was to be named by Dr. Guy Kiefer, a city health official who had fought to get a permanent infectious-disease hospital.
 However, Kiefer asked that it instead be named for his father, Herman Kiefer, a physician and civil rights activist.

 By 1919, Herman Kiefer Hospital had grown to include five pavilions.